 Personalized marketing uses information about your customers to create individualized, relevant messages and offers.
 For e-commerce businesses, this data-driven approach matches consumer demographics and behaviors with tailored website and marketing content.

 There’s many applications of personalized marketing, from geo-sensitive push notifications that send discounts when you’re near a coffee shop, to abandoned cart emails that remind you of products you looked at but didn’t buy, to product recommendations based on order history.
-To name a few.
+Just to name a few.

 Increasing online privacy regulations makes user activity more secure and protected, but targeted marketing — like personalization — more challenging.
 The restrictions prohibit third-party data tracking that has historically helped marketers target campaigns to their website visitors.